Na1neeth/openengine-with-UI/README.md

 # OpenEngine

 **OpenEngine** is a powerful, event-driven Python library designed for backtesting and live trading in Indian markets (NSE/BSE).
-It provides a modular framework for developing trading strategies, running intensive backtests, and seamlessly transitioning to live execution via the OpenAlgo API.
+It provides a modular framework for developing trading strategies, running intensive backtests

 The project now includes a **Professional Web UI** for interactive analysis and strategy management.